unswsecsoc/constitution/README.md

       4.18.2 Online Elections
         4.18.2.1 At least two (2) weeks before the election:
           4.18.2.1.1 Nominations will open; and
-          4.18.2.1.2 Members will be notified that they need to sign up to the society on SpArc before voting begins to be eligible to vote.
+          4.18.2.1.2 Members will be notified that they need to sign up to the society on Rubric before voting begins to be eligible to vote.
         4.18.2.2 At least five (5) days before the election:
           4.18.2.2.1 Nominations will close;
           4.18.2.2.2 Candidates may start campaigning; and
-          4.18.2.2.3 Voting will begin, where official ballots shall only be sent to all members who have signed up to the society on SpArc.
+          4.18.2.2.3 Voting will begin, where official ballots shall only be sent to all members who have signed up to the society on Rubric.
         4.18.2.3 The results are to be declared at a General Meeting held within fourteen (14) days of the conclusion of voting.
     4.19 AGM Elections
       4.19.1 At least three (3) weeks prior to the AGM date, notice of the AGM and nomination procedure shall be given to members.